 We're the largest system accredited by the American College of Radiation Oncology (ACRO).
 This means you'll receive safe, high-quality radiation oncology care at each visit.

-Image-Guided Superficial Radiation Therapy (IG-SRT)
+Superficial Radiation Therapy (SRT)

-Differences Between IG-SRT and Mohs Surgery
+Differences Between SRT and Mohs Surgery

 Mohs surgery has long been a traditional treatment for skin cancer.
 This specialized procedure involves removing skin layers one at a time and examining them under a microscope to detect any remaining cancerous cells.
 While effective, Mohs surgery is time-consuming and poses a risk of visible scarring, especially on the face.
-IG-SRT offers several advantages over Mohs surgery, including being pain-free and eliminating the risk of scarring or the need for incisions.
-This makes IG-SRT particularly suitable for patients who are not ideal candidates for surgery or who have cancerous growths in highly visible areas.
-Additionally, IG-SRT can remove the need for surgery, anesthesia, and incisions, as well as avoiding pain, bruising, and swelling, which is beneficial for many patients.
+SRT offers several advantages over Mohs surgery, including being pain-free and eliminating the risk of scarring or the need for incisions.
+This makes SRT particularly suitable for patients who are not ideal candidates for surgery or who have cancerous growths in highly visible areas.
+Additionally, SRT can remove the need for surgery, anesthesia, and incisions, as well as avoiding pain, bruising, and swelling, which is beneficial for many patients.

-Radiation Therapy for Dupuytren’s contracture
+Radiation Therapy for Dupuytren’s Contracture

 Dupuytren’s contracture is a condition that causes one or more fingers to bend toward the palm of the hand.
 The affected fingers can't straighten completely.
 Knots of tissue form under the skin, eventually creating a thick cord that can pull the fingers into a bent position.